hackclub/hackclub/workshops/orpheus_run/README.md

 Next, we select the `body` and set its display to `flex` so that by using the `align-items` and `justify-content` properties, we can align our elements to the center of the screen.
 For this we also require the `min-height` to be set to `100vh` (viewport height), so we exactly do that in the next line.

-If you are new to viewport units, learn more about them [here](https://css-tricks.com/fun-viewport-units/).
+If you are new to `viewport units`, learn more about them [here](https://css-tricks.com/fun-viewport-units/).

 Next, let's add some more styles, specifically to the `<div>` tags.